Letter of the Week information for teachers of preschool, pre-k, and kindergarten.

 This page started as a place to define and examine the common practice of teaching Letter of the Week in early childhood classrooms.
 Over the years it has brought hundreds of thousands of visitors to Pre-K Pages in search of information and advice, including you!

 The article How to Let Go of Letter of the Week in 5 Easy Steps is available for free.
 Get your copy of How to Let Go of Letter of the Week in 5 Easy Steps below.

 Here are some of the topics addressed in the article:

 - What is Letter of the Week?

-- Arguments for Moving Away From Letter of the Week
+- Research to Support Moving Away From Letter of the Week

 - How Do I Begin to Move Away From Letter of the Week?